inss-lab/udp_5g_csi_plot/README.md

   Before starting this project, go to /home/inss/srs_scripts/my_config and change IP and port to your own PC.
 - csiplot_udp.py

-  Receiver script thst collects transmitted CSI and TA offset in real time.
+  Receiver script that collects transmitted CSI and TA offset in real time and saves data.
 - plot_csi_file.py

   Using saved data to draw graphs again.